 For background and educational purposes, Gojira are a progressive heavy metal band hailing from Bayonne, France.
 The band was formed in 1996 and the lineup consists of brothers Joe Duplantier (lead vocals, guitar) and Mario Duplantier (drums, percussion), guitarist Christian Andreu, and bassist Jean-Michel Labadie.
 They have released 6 studio albums and 3 live albums.
 Their musical style is difficult to describe.
 They masterfully blend several appealing genres and styles.
 Gojira is no doubt a heavy metal band, but you would be a fool to think that’s all they are.

 Gojira make other “metal” and/or “progressive” bands look silly.
 Gojira has paved their own musical path and we should all follow.
 Gojira, much like Behemoth, have been continuously changing and progressing as band.
 They deserve recognition and respect.
 The band is fucking amazing, and you would be a damn fool to not immediately begin familiarizing yourself with their music.

 If you are at all into hard rock or heavy metal, you must listen to Gojira.
 They truly put all other hard rock/heavy metal bands to shame.
 You should also find a Gojira show near you so you too can have your mind blown with the metal masses.
 Check Gojira’s Official Website for all tour dates and other info about the band.

 Here are some more photos of Gojira performing at Keybank Pavilion in Burgettstown, PA on August 23, 2019.
 These photos were originally taken while on assignment for These Subtle Sounds.
 All images copyright and courtesy of Andy Jillson.
-All images are solely the property of Andy Jillson and Hazy Eye Music Media.
+All images are the property of Andy Jillson.

 Check out these three amazing albums by Gojira on Spotify: